Tanzania flag Tanzania Beach Holidays

 Travel warning

-There are active attacks by extremist groups near the border with Mozambique, so it's not safe to travel to areas within 20km of that border.
+There's a risk of terrorist attacks from groups active near the border with Mozambique, making travel to areas within 20km of that border unsafe.

 Weather in Tanzania